 Parents are encouraged to have their children read additional books of their choosing.
 You can get Jenny Phillips' list of more than 650 recommended books for grades two through twelve by signing up for her email list.

 The courses cover both composition and grammar.
 Some composition work is included beginning in Level One, but serious composition work begins with Level Four.
 Grammar is included in Level One, although it is minimal since the emphasis is upon reading.
 The amount of grammar instruction gradually increases.
 Sentence diagramming is introduced in Level Two and continues through all levels.

 Spelling is incorporated into the lesson plans and is initially taught in conjunction with phonics.
 Beginning with the third unit of Level One, children begin to memorize and apply spelling rules.
 The dictation activities within the lessons are also important for improving spelling skills.
-While spelling activities are sporadic up through Level Three, beginning with Level Four, spelling activities of some sort are incorporated into every lesson.

 Each course includes several poems from which students (or their parents) can select a few that the student will memorize over the year.
 Students have other memory work that varies from course to course.